Bind Paths and Mounts¶

 container and create them.

-Using --no-home
+Using --no-home and --containall flags¶

-When shelling into your container image, Singularity allows you to mount your current working directory (CWD
+When shelling into your container image, Singularity allows you to mount your current working directory (CWD)

-without mounting your host $HOME
+without mounting your host $HOME directory with the --no-home flag.

 $ singularity shell --no-home my_container.sif